donniecodesit/50dor-notetaker/README.md

 ## About This App
-This is a React Note Taking Application built with React during Day 17 of a 50 Days of React Udemy Course.
+React project made during Day 17 of "50 Days of React" by Sufa Digital Media on Udemy.
 This application is a more complex form of a "to do list" application, allowing you to store notes to a react redux storage, and use dispatch methods to display them on the page.

 ## How To Install & Run